sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xinput</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Utility to query X Input devices
+Short desc    : Utility to query X Input devices
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : xinput is a commandline utility to query and configure X11 X Input Extension
+Descript     : xinput is a commandline utility to query and configure X11 X Input Extension
              : devices.
 It is commonly used to change driver properties at runtime.
 ```